First-principles study of graphene edge properties and flake shapes: Acknowledgment

 \section{Acknowledgment}

 The authors gratefully acknowledge useful discussions with Paulo Branicio, Yong~Wei Zhang, and Nathaniel Ng.
 The basis sets and pseudopotentials were provided by Young-Woo Son and Su Ying Quek.
-We are also grateful to Julian Gale for his input on the use of the Siesta code.
+We are also grateful to Julian Gale and Su Ying Quek for their input on the use of the Siesta code.